libraryofcelsus/Aetherius_AI_Assistant/readme.md

 If you do not have a GPU see: [Google Colabs](#installation-guide)

-**Ui is out of date, it will be updated after the new sub-agent system is finished.
-For the most current version, use the discord bot.
-Gradio Ui is just for testing purposes.**

 **I have just made a new API for the project.
 Please give me feedback: https://github.com/libraryofcelsus/AetherNode**  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/AetherNode_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>